kian-fotovat/simple-playify/README.md

 ---

+## ＼(ノºДº)ノ What is Playify?

-Playify is a Discord music bot.
-It plays music.
-That's it.
+Playify is a minimalist Discord music bot.

-No web UI.
-No “premium tier”.
-No bloat.
+- No web UI.
+- No premium tier.
+- No bloat.

 Just clean commands and proper sound.

-No limits whatsoever — whether it’s the number of tracks in a playlist or anything else.

-You type play, it plays.
-You type stop, it stops.
+You type `play`, it plays.
+You type `stop`, it stops.
 Revolutionary.

+**No limits whatsoever — whether it’s the number of tracks in a playlist or anything else.**

 ---

-## 🧪 Spotify Support (Beta)
+## (＾□＾) Spotify Support (Beta)

 Yes, it plays Spotify tracks now.
 Kind of.

 - ✅ Individual tracks?
 Works fine.
-- 🔁 Small playlists?
+- ↺ Small playlists?
 Sure.
-- 🪦 Giant playlists?
+- ☠️ Giant playlists?
 Come back later.

 ---

-## ✨ Features
+## (｡‿‿｡) Features

 - Music from YouTube, SoundCloud, and Spotify
 - Commands you already know: `play`, `pause`, `skip`, etc.
 - Custom playlists (stored locally)
 - Actually fast — no stupid queue lag
 - Built with `yt-dlp`, `FFmpeg`, `asyncio` and pure resentment

 ---

-## 💻 Self-hosting?
+## (◕‿◕)ノ Self-hosting?

 Yeah, you can.

 ### Requirements

 - Python 3.9+
 - FFmpeg
 - A Discord bot token
 - Spotify API creds (if you care)

 ### Setup